CHP investigates three additional cases of novel coronavirus infection

-The CHP will report the cases to the World Health Organization, National Health Commission, Health Commission of Guangdong Province and Health Bureau of Macao.
+The CHP will report the case to the World Health Organization, National Health Commission, Health Commission of Guangdong Province and Health Bureau of Macao.

-The CHP has set up a hotline (2125 1122) for the cases and has extended the operation of the hotline until midnight starting yesterday.
-Members of the public can call the hotline from 8am to midnight daily for enquiries.
-As at midnight today (February 5), a total of 4 333 calls were received.
+The CHP has set up a hotline (2125 1122) for public enquiries.
+The hotline operates from 8am to midnight daily.
+As at 4pm today, a total of 15 130 calls were received.

-A dedicated webpage (www.chp.gov.hk/en/features/102465.html) has been set up by the CHP.
-Information including the latest local situation, list of buildings and list of flights/trains/ships relevant to the confirmed cases, countries/areas with reported cases as well as health advice are uploaded onto the webpage to help the public grasp the latest updates.
-The CHP, together with departments including the Lands Department, Hospital Authority and the Office of the Government Chief Information Officer, has also launched the "Novel Coronavirus Infection Local Situation Interactive Map Dashboard" on the dedicated webpage.
-Relevant information is plotted on the map to help the public view information at a glance.
+A dedicated webpage (www.gov.hk/ncv) has been set up by the CHP.
+Information including the latest local situation, list of buildings and list of flights/trains/ships relevant to the confirmed cases, countries/areas with reported cases as well as health advice and a "Novel Coronavirus Infection Local Situation Interactive Map Dashboard" are available on the webpage to help the public grasp the latest updates.

 To prevent pneumonia and respiratory tract infection, members of the public should always maintain good personal and environmental hygiene.
 They are advised to: